-Buru Energy is committed to developing the oil and gas resources of the Canning Superbasin in a safe and environmentally responsible manner, for the benefit of Traditional Owners, the local community and the State of Western Australia.
+Buru Energy is committed to developing the oil and gas resources of the Canning Superbasin in a safe and environmentally responsible manner.

 Buru works with all stakeholders to ensure our projects minimise impacts on sensitive areas and protect the environment.
 We have adopted a continuous improvement process to continuously reduce the environmental impact of our operations.
 Recent initiatives to reduce our environmental footprint include:

 - More compact drilling rigs resulting in smaller well pads, less drill cuttings and reduced water use.

 - New generation seismic approaches adopted using raised blade clearing and wireless receivers.
 This leads to lower intensity clearing and less overall clearing, lower traffic volumes and reduced compaction and faster surveys with less community disturbance.
 The combination of these approaches leads to more effective and rapid rehabilitation.

 - Undertaking groundwater monitoring in partnership with Traditional Owner rangers and making all water quality results publicly available on our website.